icryund3rw4ter/folders/README.md

 # folders.ps1
-Basically, I was too lazy to move files from multiple folders to its parent directory so I created this script.
+Basically, I was too lazy to move files from subdirectories to its main directory so I created this script.